kokekanon/forgottenserver-downgrade/README.md

 -
 -
 - stack + 10
-- Tile(position) if tile is  isItem()  always is :getGround()
+- Tile(position) if things is  isItem()  always is :getGround()
-- does not save shader item after logout "WARNING: Serialize error in IOLoginData::loadItems" -
+- does not save shader item after logout "WARNING: Serialize error in IOLoginData::loadItems" ( probably in item.h ) -
 -
 -